 The major functions of the Securities and Exchange Commission are as follows:

 - To control the stock exchange or any other security market business.

-- To register any type of joint–stock scheme including mutual fund and monitor and control them.
+- To register any type of joint–stock scheme including mutual funds and monitor and control them.

-- To develop, monitor and control security market’s all authorized and self–controlled bodies/organizations.
+- To develop, monitor and control the security market’s all authorized and self–controlled bodies/organizations.

-- To develop investment–related knowledge and to arrange for training facilities for persons involved with security market.
+- To develop investment–related knowledge and to arrange for training facilities for persons involved with the security market.

 - To take shares and stock of companies and control of companies.

-- To inspect security dealers, issuer and stock exchange and ask to provide information, investigation and conduct audit.
+- To inspect security dealers, issuers and stock exchanges and ask to provide information, investigate and conduct audits.

-- To analyze, discuss and conduct research any activity related with security.
+- To analyze, discuss and conduct research on any activity related to security.

-- To disclose and preserve any information and data related with security market.
-These are the functions of SEC to develop the share market and protect the interest of the shareholders.
+- To disclose and preserve any information and data related to the security market.
+These are the functions of the SEC to develop the share market and protect the interest of the shareholders.